sksalapur/SpecSense/CONTRIBUTING.md

-# Contributing to SpecSense
+# Contributing to SpecSense (Streamlit)

 Thank you for considering contributing to SpecSense!
-We welcome contributions from everyone.

 ## How to Contribute
 - Fork the repository and create your branch from `main`.
 - Make your changes and add tests if applicable.
-- Ensure your code passes linting and builds successfully.
+- Ensure your code runs successfully with Streamlit.
 - Submit a pull request with a clear description of your changes.

 ## Code Style
-- Follow the existing code style and structure.
+- Follow Python best practices and PEP8.
 - Use descriptive commit messages.

 ## Reporting Issues